 This course presents a description of the most commonly used pharmacologic agents seen in physical therapy practice.
-The basic principles of pharmacodynamics and pharmacokinetics, along with pertinent physiology and information on dosing schedules, therapeutic effects, and adverse reactions are presented.
-Pharmacology of classes of drugs will be examined with emphasis placed on rehabilitative concerns for patients taking these drugs.
+The basic principles of pharmacodynamics and pharmacokinetics, and will be reviewed.
+The purpose, action and side effects of medications used to manage cardiac, pulmonary, neurologic, pain, endocrine, psychiatric and other disorders will be presented.
+Recognition and management of drug side effects and interactions will be presented..